feathersjs-ecosystem/feathers-vuex/README.md

 ### Configuration
 You can provide a `userService` in the auth plugin's options to automatically populate the user upon successful login.

-## Handling Realtime Events
-This plugin works perfectly with the [`feathers-reactive`](https://github.com/feathersjs/feathers-reactive) plugin.
-Realtime events are handled in that plugin, allowing this plugin to stay lean and focused.
-See the example below for how to add support for Feathers realtime events using `feathers-reactive`.

 ## License